niklasnorin/red-thesis/report/8-method-intro-evaluation.md

 3. Implement the architecture
 4. Test the architecture with the Example Software

-If the Example Software is considered a test, then this would be similar to a Test Driven Development, TDD, approach [#](?).
+If the Example Software is considered a test, then this is similar to a Test Driven Development, TDD, approach [#](?).

 ## Nomenclature
 The Emulated Hardware Abstraction Layer developed in this thesis will be called Quarterdock.
 Instead of writing out Emulated Hardware Abstraction Layer, the name Quarterdock will be used in most cases.